-Since only a fraction of the countries separate out the data traffic associated with M2M SIMs in their reporting (kudos to Norway, Sweden, Czech, Bahrain, Greece and from Q4 2021 also Australia), the assumption for most of the countries in Figure 2 is that the M2M data usage is zero.
+Since only a fraction of the countries separate out the data traffic associated with M2M SIMs in their reporting (kudos to Norway, Sweden, Czech, Bahrain, Greece and Australia, the assumption for most of the countries in Figure 2 is that the M2M data usage is zero.
 This is of course not correct and as we could expect M2M/IoT SIMs to carry more traffic in future, we think that Figure 1 provides the most accurate comparison.